 5. Make your new place feel like home

-While your outside world is familiar, your immediate surroundings can feel like home.
+While your outside world may not be feel familiar as yet, your immediate surroundings can feel like home.
 It’s easier than you think.
 You can, for example, simply put up some of your favourite photos around the house.
 Or, recreate your old bedroom or unpack your creature comforts first.

 6. Talk to your colleagues